 4. Drive-by Inspections

 Drive-by inspections are a good idea for you as the owner of the property.
 There is no need to notify your tenant about the inspection.
 Simply drive by the property to ensure everything is in order outside the property.
 Remember that you are not allowed to access the premises without prior permission from your tenant.

 This inspection is simply to check if basic upkeep is being done outside the property, no hazardous items are left lying around and there are no unpermitted pets on the property.
 If anything is out of place, be sure to take photographs for your records and notify your tenant in writing to make them aware of the matter.
 If you find anything concerning, schedule a routine inspection with your tenant.

 If you decide to hire a property manager to look after the property for you, you will need to conduct a thorough inspection with them and, once again, document every detail.
 These inspections are usually more detailed to ensure all parties are legally covered.

 Supply the new rental manager with all previous inspection reports and any other necessary paperwork for their records.
 Most property managers will require an inspection report as part of a pre-agreement policy and may require that any issues be fixed at the owners account before taking management of your property.

 Inspections are an incredibly important aspect of owning and renting out your additional property.
 Keep your investment in good shape, and conduct regular inspections to ensure good maintenance and minimal damage.
-These regular inspections will prove to be very useful in protecting you from any legal situations or losing any money on your investment.
+These regular building inspections will prove to be very useful in protecting you from any legal situations or losing any money on your investment.